MrFox42/libquestxp/README.md

 **Important:** This is not a standalone addon!
 If you're **not** a developer, this addon is probably no use to you.

-**Important:**: This lib currently returns the base XP values without any buffs (like the 50% Joyous Journeys), so please handle XP boost buffs in your addon.
+**Important:**: This lib returns the base XP values without any buffs (like the 50% Joyous Journeys), you can set the multiplier by calling ```LibQuestXP:SetBonusMultiplier(1.5)``` for example.
 If you have any issues, feel free to contact me.

 ## Usage